January 20, 1984

 Wet N Wild

 Album cover model Mitzi Gorder met the band earlier in the year at a club in Westminister called Joshua's Parlour (later The Marquee and currently The Hustler Club).
 Punky and Ronny devised the concept of the album cover: a metal babe with very long blond hair being clawed at by the band at her feet.
 Important Records liked the idea of a female on the cover, but they wanted to see the front of her.
-The band stuck to their guns and when the photo session took place at David White's Orange County studio, only photos from behind were taken.
+The band stuck to their guns and when the photo session took place at David White's Orange County studio (at left), only photos from behind were taken.
 See the RECORDS section for more details on this release.

 The question has often been asked why--if WITCH had such a huge following and made so much noise on the So Cal club circuit--why didn't they end up getting signed to a major label?
 For a band that was a better MOTLEY CRUE than MOTLEY CRUE ever was, why didn't WITCH have a similar career?
 Depending on who you ask, the answer seems to come down to timing and management.
 WITCH had signed a management contract with Tapestry Artists, giving them complete control over the band.
 However, Tapestry needed WITCH just as much as WITCH needed them, and Tapestry was depending on WITCH to launch their management business into the big time.
 Therefore, Tapestry was not about to let WITCH get signed to a small deal; they were going for all or nothing.
 Brian Slagel from Metal Blade Records loved WITCH, and he wanted to sign them and release THE HEX IS ON.
 Not realizing he wasn't in the position to make business decisions, Punky told Slagel WITCH would sign with Metal Blade, and the only thing left to do was sign the contract.
 However, Slagel wasn't offering much money, and when Tapestry found out about Punky's so-called deal with Slagel they called it off.
 Metal Blade was furious and swore they would never again have anything to do with WITCH, and this was a crushing blow to WITCH's reputation and marketability.
 Tapestry told the band not to worry because a deal with Capitol, who had signed WASP the previous year, seemed eminent.
 But that deal, too, fell through, so Tapestry made the fateful decision to self-release THE HEX IS ON and hope that a deal would come from that.
 No deal ever did.